 - Visit a Hajji who has done Hajj in the past.
 If you know someone who has performed Hajj recently or is going on Hajj, take the children to meet them.
 You can also talk to seniors or grandparents who have performed Hajj.
 Children love hearing stories of adventures and really, Hajj stories are usually like that!
 Read my Hajj story here.

 - Look through some online resources to find activity packs for your children to do independently.
 This is another smart list of activities for the kids by the Muslimah Guide.
-She has recommendations of books and videos as well.
+She has recommendations on some homeschooling resources as well as video.
+See this Hajj activity we did recently:

 These are just some of the Hajj activities for Children.
 Scroll below to find more in the Hajj and Eid Al Adha link Up below.